Therapy for Adult Children of Emotionally Immature Family Dynamics in Michigan

 What Begins to Change

-Over time, you may experience:
+Over time you may experience:

-less time replaying conversations
+Less time replaying conversations

-more confidence in your decisions
+More confidence in your decisions

-boundaries that feel steadier
+Boundaries that feel steadier and less guilt-ridden

-less responsibility for other people’s emotions
+Less responsibility for other people's emotions

-relationships that feel more balanced
+Relationships that feel more balanced and reciprocal

 Instead of constantly scanning the emotional environment around you, you begin to feel more grounded in yourself.